Dynamic Resource Allocation with Karma: An Experimental Study: Discussion

-It is noteworthy that our experimental subjects were recruited from a population of totally untrained and inexperienced users from an online convenience sample (on MTurk).
-Their behavior, even though more efficient than random, however, is not as efficient as is theoretically feasible under Nash equilibrium play: indeed, significantly higher efficiency gains would result from Nash equilibrium behavior, which we computed using tools from~\cite{elokda2023self} and confirmed in numerical simulations of equilibrium play (experiments: median $12.50\%$, $n=400$; Nash: median $38.83\%$, $n=400\,000$, MWW test $U=19\,342\,103$, $p=0.0000$).
-A natural follow-up question is, therefore, whether karma could be capable of achieving higher efficiency gains than realized in our online experiments if the human population consisted of participants that were better trained.
-As a first step in this direction, we conducted an auxiliary experiment under the low stake-full range treatment with a group of `expert' subjects, who were graduate students in an applied game theory class.
-It turned out that, indeed, the achieved efficiency gains of these experts are close to Nash levels (MTurk: median $12.86\%$, $n=100$; experts: median $36.65\%$, $n=28$, MWW test $U=667.0$, $p=0.0000$), cf. Figure~\ref{fig:efficiency-gains-w-equilibrium} in Appendix~\ref{sec:sup-results} for a visualization of these results.
-Therefore, we may interpret the efficiency gains that were realized in our online experiment as behaviorally \emph{robust lower bounds} on the performance of the karma scheme given the relatively low training and commitment of the subject pool considered.
+To us these results are promising because our experimental subjects were recruited from a population of totally untrained and inexperienced users, from an online sample (on \gls{MTurk}).
+Their behavior, even though more efficient than random, is not as efficient as is theoretically feasible under Nash equilibrium play.
+We view the efficiency gains of our experiment as some kind of behavioral lower bound on the effects.
+Analysis of the experimental bidding behaviors reveals a consistent tendency to over-bid in low urgency rounds, however, this observation does not explain the gap to Nash efficiency entirely, driven by what appears to be irrational and noisy behavior.
+A natural follow-up question is, therefore, whether karma could be capable of achieving higher efficiency gains than realized in our online experiment if the human population consisted of participants that were better trained.
+As a first step in this direction, we conducted an auxiliary experiment under the low stake-full range treatment with a group of `expert' subjects consisting of graduate students in an applied game theory class.
+In this expert sample, indeed, the achieved efficiency gains are close to Nash levels (\gls{MTurk}: median $12.86\%$, $n=100$; experts: median $36.65\%$, $n=28$, \gls{MWW} test $U=667.0$, $p<0.0001$ direction \gls{MTurk} $<$ experts).
+This finding supports the interpretation of the efficiency gains from the online experiment as behaviorally \emph{robust lower bounds} on the performance of the karma scheme given the relatively low training and commitment of the subject pool considered.

-Another way to interpret the observed differences between online subjects and Nash or expert play may be related to impatience or perception of future rounds as less important.
-To investigate this, we compared the aggregate efficiency gains realized in our online experiments to those that would be achieved in theory in a short-sighted equilibrium, as predicted by~\cite{elokda2023self}.
-It was found that the realized gains of online subjects correspond to if players discount future rounds by a factor of approximately 0.3--0.7, while those of experts correspond to a future discount factor of more than 0.98.
+In addition to providing lower bounds on aggregate gains, our experiment also gives insight on how close individuals have to get to optimal Nash bids in order to attain similarly high gains, and how far they can afford to be before the karma mechanism starts hurting them.
+We find a small robustness margin for achieving near-optimal gains (up to one bid unit deviation to Nash on average), and a relatively large margin for achieving positive gains (up to 3--4 bid unit deviations on average).
+This serves to validate the optimality and robustness of the theoretical \gls{SNE} concept in light of the mismatch between theory and experiment.